simplepie/simplepie-ng/README.md

 * Written following a stricter view of the PSR coding style guidelines.
 * Leverages a middleware-based system for feed format support and other add-ons.
 * Support for feed formats can be as inclusive or exclusive as you want.
 You can choose how you want to spend your performance points.

+### Non-Goals

+* Backwards-compatibility with SimplePie 1.x.
+* Compatibility with older/historic versions of PHP.
+We're starting with 7.1/7.2 and moving forward from there.
 * Will almost certainly not work with shared hosting providers.
 Time to get a grown-up server.
+* WordPress compatibility.

 ## Examples